vynci/vynci-dev-v4/posts/robot-sensors-4g-lte-modem/index.md

 });
 ```

-The `console.log` will output something like this `25,99`.
+The `console.log` will output something like `25,99`.
 This means that we have received an RSSI of `–63dBm` and channel bit error rate is `99`, this is an excellent signal strength, if the value is below `10,99` it means that the signal strength is poor.
 You can read more details on these possible values on the RSSI table [here](https://sixfab.com/antenna-selection/).

 ### GPS (Serial)